josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Create a behavioral story bank

-A "behavioral story bank" (_BSB, not to be confused with Backstreet Boys_) is a collection of stories you can tell about yourself any time you need to highlight your skills, positive qualities, and/or the results you've achieved.
-It's a prepared list of all your best anecdotes about yourself.
+A "behavioral story bank" (_BSB, not to be confused with Backstreet Boys_) is a collection of stories about yourself you can tell any time you need to highlight your skills, positive qualities, and/or the results you've achieved.
+It's a prepared list of all the best anecdotes about you.

 Think of times you've had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or times your coworkers were grateful for something you did.
-If it helps: you can reverse-engineer your BSB from common interview questions (_take the time to look some up_).
+If it helps: you can reverse-engineer your BSB from common interview questions (take the time to look some up).

 Once you have a handful of those situations, put them into the [STAR format](https://www.interviewbit.com/star-interview-questions/) (Situation, Task, Action, Result).